Umbrien/haskell-learn/blockchain/pz-1/README.md

 - Proof of Work realisation: nonce is proof: unique number, which if added to block contents, will give beautiful hash (starting with n 0s)

-- At the end of the block, miner includes transaction to himself with author 0x000 with a sum of gas from prev transactions or less, then it will be burnt

-- Genesis block generates some balance out of nowhere for demo purposes as well as does not include last block for miner as there are no miners???
+- Genesis block generates some balance out of nowhere for demo purposes

+# What already exists

+- Coinbase validation: check if it is the first transaction in a block and there is only one coinbase transaction in a block

 ## How it will work for user